kyma-project/istio/docs/technical-design.md

 This reconciler must be executed after the `IstioInstallationReconciler` and it applies resources for monitoring the istio installation.

 As of now the following resources are part of the monitoring:
-- `ServiceMonitor` resource for Istio used by the monitoring module
 - `VirtualService` for monitoring of the Istio health by an external system

 #### PeerAuthenticationReconciler